apatel544/pacman-Game/README.md

 ## How To Get Open on your local

-    1. You need to clone to repository and open the index.html file.
+    - You need to clone to repository and open the index.html file.

     or

-    2. You can navigate to: [Pac-Men Factory App](https://github.com/apatel544/pacman-Game)
+    - You can navigate to [Pac-Men Factory App](https://github.com/apatel544/pacman-Game).